-Every year CISR offers a fellowship to a JMU senior, graduate student or recent graduate.
+Every year CISR offers a fellowship to a JMU senior, graduate student or recent graduate (within one year of graduation)..
 The Frasure-Kruzel-Drew Memorial Fellowship for Humanitarian Demining is a paid position with the U.S. Department of State, Office of Weapons Removal and Abatement (DoS/PM/WRA).
 The fellowship was established in 1999 to raise awareness among the American people about landmine contamination around the world and U.S. government efforts to address the problem.

 In 2013, the fellowship program was expanded to a two-year, career-development opportunity.
 The fellowship retained its name and meaning as a memorial, but offers a longer-term plan for personal and professional development.
 Each year, a new “Junior Fellow” will be selected from the pool of applicants.
 At the end of the first year of the fellowship, the Junior Fellow will become the Senior Fellow (see discussion of differentiated job responsibilities below) for the second year of the program.

 The fellowship will tentatively run from July 1, 2015–June 30, 2017.